Finnish Guards' Rifle Battalion: Disbandment of the Guards' Battalion

 The Finnish "conscription army" was abolished by a new conscription law enacted by Nicholas II of Russia in July 1901.
 According to the new legislation, Finns now had to serve in regular Russian units.
 This decision reflected a general political bias by the Russian Imperial government against regional autonomy, including the creation of separate military units.

-For the moment The Guards' Rifle Battalion and the Finnish Dragoon Regiment (based in Vilmanstrand), continued to exist.
+For the moment The Guards' Rifle Battalion and the Finnish Dragoon Regiment (based in Villmanstrand), continued to exist.
 However the Finnish Dragoons were disbanded the same year, when its officers resigned as a group, in protest against the way Nikolay Bobrikov had treated its commanding colonel Oskar Teodor Schauman.
 After this, the Rifle Battalion (of the Guard) survived as the only separate Finnish military unit in existence.

 Between 1901 and 1902, eight officers from the Rifle Battalion resigned in protest against the conscription law which they considered illegal.
 Their positions were filled with other officers, and the battalion remained as before.
 Subsequently, the "draft strikes movement" organised large-scale opposition against Finnish conscripts being obliged to undertake their military service in Russian units.
 As the last Finnish military unit the Rifle battalion became a target of ever stronger Russian criticism.
 After the murder of General-Governor Bobrikov, Czarist policy towards Finland became more relaxed, and the future of the Guard of Finland was left open.
 Finnish public opinion expressed a hope that the battalion might become a volunteer (non-conscript) unit, but the leadership of the Russian army refused the idea.
 In 1905, Russia decided that the Finnish contribution to the defence of the Russian Empire should become monetary (i.e. take the form of a tax instead of service).
 After this, separate Finnish military units were seen as redundant.
 The Finnish Guards' Rifle Battalion was accordingly disbanded on 21 November 1905.